wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSelectionConfiguration.md

 **Note:** To avoid possibly expensive browse operations, OSIsoft recommends that you manually create a data selection file instead of generating the default data selection file.
 For more information, see [Data selection configuration](xref:OPCUADataSelectionConfiguration).

-Complete the following steps in order for this default data selection file to be generated:
+Complete the following steps for this default data selection file to be generated:

 1. Add an [OPC UA EDS adapter](xref:EdgeDataStoreConfiguration) with a unique ComponentId.